 Through this tutorial you will learn the basics of Stackbit.
 After completing the lessons, you'll have the confidence to take what you've built and make it your own.

-Our business and enterprise tiers offer additional content sources (i.e. two-way sync with headless CMS), along with other site frameworks (e.g. Gatsby).
+The business and enterprise tiers offer support for remote content sources and additional site frameworks.
 Contact us for details.

 cd my-stackbit-site npm run dev

-Each lesson in the tutorial is focused on an over-arching topic that will add a new feature to the blog, while introducing you to core Stackbit features and concepts.
+Now that you're up and running, you are ready to jump into individual lessons.
+Each lesson in the tutorial will add a new feature to the blog while introducing you to core Stackbit features and concepts.

 The end of each lesson will show a table of contents, along with a button to the next and previous lessons, as shown below.